parijatmishra/parijatmishra.github.io/_posts/2021-10-03-decisions-uncertainty-heuristics.md

 ### Countering the Heuristic

 Lifelong experience has taught us that, in general, instances of large classes are recalled better and faster than instances of less frequent classes.
 So this heuristic serves a useful purpose.
 However, in technology, we often encounter situations that are novel to us or where we simply have not been exposed to the various classes equally.
-To make objectively good decisions, we need to suspend this heuristic.
+To make objectively good decisions, we need to suspend this heuristic and look harder for objective data.

 When making technology decisions of the form:
 * What is the probability of outcome *A* happening (or not happening)?